 Table 2 summarises the number and area of shellfish licensed areas within the designated shellfish area.
-Oyster cultivation is predominant in the area (Map 2).
+Gigas oysters and bottom mussel cultivation is predominant in the area (Map 2).
+Annual production between 2000 and 2004 averaged 1,840 tonnes of mussels and 440 tonnes of oysters.